Paralegal studies programs offer possibilities

 As the undergraduate study of law taught by experienced and practicing lawyers, paralegal studies teaches you how the legal system works.
 This includes: the courts, lawsuits, common legal vocabulary, and more.
 In addition, you learn how to perform legal research and legal analysis.

-The Paralegal Studies Department at Daemen College offers both a bachelor of science (B.S.) in paralegal studies and a certificate in paralegal studies.
+The Paralegal Studies Department at Daemen University offers both a bachelor of science (B.S.) in paralegal studies and a certificate in paralegal studies.
 Overall, we center your classes on concrete legal tasks.
 This includes skills you will use after you graduate—that are continually sought by employers.

 Your professors are practicing lawyers who work at many types of law firms and government agencies in Buffalo and throughout Western New York.
 With a dedication to the profession and decades of experience, we prepare our students for their careers ahead.